holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 The HDK MUST allow application developers to define an `init() -> ExternResult<InitCallbackResult>` callback in each coordinator zome, which

+#### Arbitrary API Functions (Zome Functions)

+The HDK MUST allow application developers to define and expose functions in their Coordinator Zomes with arbitrary names, input payloads, and return payloads that serve as the application's API.
+While the content of the return payload of these functions may be arbitrary data, it MUST be wrapped in a `Result<T, WasmError>`, where `T` is the return payload.

+As function calls across the host/guest interface only deal with arbitrary bytes stored in memory address ranges, the HDK SHOULD provide an abstraction to allow developers to define functions in a more natural manner, with typed input and return payloads.
+We have provided a `#[hdk_extern]` prodecural macro that facilitates this abstraction, wrapping the following function definition with the necessary machinery to load and deserialize the input data and serialize and store the return data.

+The Conductor MUST also receive calls to these zome functions, enforce capability restrictions, dispatch the call to the correct WASM module, and handle side effects, error conditions, and the called function's return value.
+These calls MAY come from external clients, other zomes in the same cell, other cells in the same application, or other agents in the same DHT.

+#### Post-Commit Callback

+The HDK MUST allow application developers to define a `post_commit(Vec<SignedAction>) -> ExternResult<()>` callback in their Coordinator Zomes which receives a sequence of Actions committed to the source chain.
+The purpose of this callback is to provide a way of triggering follow-up activities when an atomic commit has definitively succeeded in persisting new Actions.

+The Conductor MUST call this callback with all the Actions successfully committed in any guest function that is permitted to persist state changes to the source chain.
+The Conductor MUST NOT permit this callback to make further state changes, but it MAY allow it to access any other host functions, including calling or scheduling other functions which may make state changes in their own call contexts.

 #### Chain Operations

 The HDK MUST implement the following functions that create source chain entries: